Today is March 27, 2017 -

 Worship with us

 We welcome both Jewish and non-Jewish family members to worship at all services.
 Weekday, Shabbat, and holiday services are open to members of all faiths.
 We are proud to provide both morning and evening services as an opportunity to share uplifting spiritual support with fellow congregants.
 At all times, we respect and appreciate non-Jewish partners of members, and encourage them to participate in as much synagogue life as they choose.
-While only Jews may be called to the Torah, or lead certain parts of the services, there remain many opportunities for the non-Jewish family member to participate in meaningful ways, such as reading certain passages.
-Following the Hebrew service can be quite challenging for some Jews and for some non-Jews alike, so transliterations and explanations of services are available.
+While only Jews may be called to the Torah, there are many opportunities for the non-Jewish family member to participate in meaningful ways, such as reading certain passages.
+Following the Hebrew service can be quite challenging for some Jews and for some non-Jews alike, so bookets are available with transliterations and explanations of the service.

 Learn with us

 Congregation B’nai Israel is a place of learning for people of all ages.
 Enlightening and enriching learning opportunities are available for everyone.
 We are proud of the unparalleled educational experiences in our Religious School and our adult education programs.

 Our Chesed Committee works under the direction of our Clergy, providing assistance and emotional support to B’nai Israel congregational family members experiencing loss of a loved one.
 We guarantee respect and confidentiality.

 Social activities have been varied, from Shabbat potluck dinners at members’ homes, Sisterhood brunches, summer picnics, attendance at Mud Hens and Tiger baseball games, Mahj Jong nights, wine tastings, cantorial concerts, book reviews, weekly Shabbat Kiddush luncheons and more allowing informal interaction.
 Please check the website frequently for programs; feel free to contact any of the Synagogue officers or staff to express ideas for programs or social events.